nestauk/flow-temp-toolkit/src/case_studies/octopus-energy-the-winter-workout.md

 takeaways: >-
   <ul>

-  <li>115,000 customers tried reducing their flow temperature, 93% rated the tip as useful.</li>
+  <li>One hundred and fifteen thousand customers tried reducing their flow temperature, 93% rated the tip as useful.</li>

-  <li>150,000 Winter Workout customers reduced their consumption, cutting their gas use by 12% on average.</li>
+  <li>One hundred and fifty thousand Winter Workout customers reduced their consumption, cutting their gas use by 12% on average.</li>

-  <li>Over 12 weeks, customers saved more than £3,100,000</li>
+  <li>Over 12 weeks, customers saved more than £3,100,000.</li>

   <li>Customer actions saved 14.3 million kilograms of carbon dioxide from entering the atmosphere.</li>